DFox1997/Rock-paper-scissors-Code-/README.md

 A simple, interactive Rock-Paper-Scissors game built using HTML, CSS, and JavaScript.
 This project demonstrates fundamental front-end web development skills.

 ## How to Play
-1. Click on the link provided :https://github.com/DFox1997/Rock-paper-scissors-Code-/settings/pages
+1. Click on the link provided:https://dfox1997.github.io/Rock-paper-scissors-Code-/
 2. Click on one of the buttons: Rock, Paper, or Scissors.
 3. The computer will randomly select its choice.
 4. The result of the game will be displayed below the buttons, showing whether you won, lost, or if it's a tie.